djgroen/FabSim3/docs/radical_pilotjob.md

 2. Missing or Incorrect 'PJ', 'PJ_TYPE' Argument:

-    - Ensure that you have included PJ=true and PJ_TYPE=radical or PJ_TYPE=qcg in your command.
+    - Ensure that you have included PJ=true and PJ_TYPE=RP or PJ_TYPE=QCG-PJ in your command.

 3. Python Package Installation Issues:

-    - Ensure that Radical Pilot is installed in your virtual environment and venv is set to true.
+    - Ensure that RADICAL-Pilot is installed in your virtual environment and venv is set to true.
     - Verify that the virtual environment is activated before running the FabSim3 commands.
-    - To check if Radical Pilot is installed, you can use the following Python command:
+    - To check if RADICAL-Pilot is installed, you can use the following Python command:
         ```bash
-        python3 -c 'import radical.pilot' && echo "Radical Pilot is installed." || echo "Radical Pilot is NOT installed."
+        python3 -c 'import RADICAL.pilot' && echo "RADICAL-Pilot is installed." || echo "RADICAL-Pilot is NOT installed."
         ```

 ## Contributing
-We welcome contributions to improve the Radical Pilot integration in FabSim3.
+We welcome contributions to improve the RADICAL-Pilot integration in FabSim3.
 Please follow the standard GitHub pull request process.

 ## Contact
 For any questions or support, please contact FabSim3 Support.